emilia-t/OnlineMapServer/README.md

 set your mysql config<br />

-### 1.Create a file named "config" in the root directory
+### 1.Create a file named "config" in the top directory
 sudo mkdir config<br />

 ### 2.Create the following php file